 When you have an up-and-running business, many things remain a mystery when you get down to figuring out how things work.
 Product photography is one of them!

-You want to feature your product in the best light, make it shine on socials, and give it the spotlight it deserves.
-When you put your heart and soul into a business, you have to think about these things.
-Especially if you have an eCommerce website!
-When it comes to product photography, you’ve come to the right place.
+You want to feature your product in the best light – make it shine on socials and give it the spotlight it deserves.
+When you put your heart and soul into a business, you want that kind of effort to be translated into social media posts as well.
+For all things product photography, you’ve stumbled on the right article.

 This was a photoshoot for a beverage that comes from Capri.
 I chose to photograph it against an iconic background, slightly blurring it, so that the product is in full focus and there is some context.Davide Esposito, professional photographer

 An introduction to gear for product photography

 Would it come as a surprise if we said that your phone is enough to take professional product photography shots?
 In reality, this isn’t the best advice out there.